wp-plugins/awesome-filterable-portfolio/readme.txt

 * Easy to use and customize

 <h4>How to use it?</h4>
-Once the plugin is installed and activated a new menu "Portfolio Items" will be added
+Once the plugin is installed and activated a new menu "Portfolio Items" will be added.
 1. Click on the link "Add New Category" to add a new category
 2. To add an item to your portfolio, click on "Add New Item" and enter your portfolio item details.
 3. Add the following shortcode wherever you like on a page or post to show the portfolio